jpraychev/google-recaptcha/README.md

 ```

 # Introduction
-Current version of the library works by finding a button in your HTML template and uses the form closest to that button.
-Keep in mind that only one button should be present in your HTML template in order for the library to work.
+Current version of the library works by placing the {{ recaptcha }} object in the form you want to protect.
+It searches automatically for the form that the object is placed in.

 In your views file:
 ```